Secrets (novel): Plot

-Treasure lives with her mother and her abusive stepfather, Terry, who she hates very much.
+Treasure Mitchell lives with her mother and her abusive stepfather, Terry, who she hates very much.
 When Terry whips Treasure with his belt over the Christmas period, scarring her forehead, her grandmother Rita puts her foot down and takes Treasure in herself, although she still has nightmares that Terry is coming to get her.

-India lives in the upper middle-class, expensive Parkfield Estate, with her parents and her au pair, miserable Australian-born Wanda.
-Her father is a businessman with a terrible drinking problem, and her mother, Moya Upton is a controlling fashion designer who finds India's weight problem particularly embarrassing.
+India Upton lives in the upper middle-class, expensive Parkfield Estate, with her parents and her au pair, miserable Australian-born Wanda.
+Her father, Richard, is a businessman for Major Products with a terrible drinking problem, and her mother, Moya, is a controlling fashion designer who finds India's weight problem particularly embarrassing.
 India is unpopular at school and her only friend now goes to boarding school.
 Her only source of comfort is rereading The Diary of Anne Frank, whom she considers her heroine.

 One day, after Wanda fails to collect her from school, India decides to walk home.
 While passing through the Latimer Estate she meets Treasure, and the two hit it off instantly.
 India is very taken with Treasure's charismatic family, and Treasure is impressed by India's posh lifestyle.
 Their friendship proves to be the bright spot in both of their lives, as India begins to suspect that her dad is having an affair with Wanda and Treasure receives a phone call from her mum and Terry, telling her that they are coming to take her home.

 To protect Treasure, Rita sends her granddaughter and the other kids out of the flat until the coast is clear.
 However, Treasure is spotted by Terry and has to run away where he can't find her – to India's house.
 India takes advantage of her family's inattention to hide her friend away in her attic, where she can live "like Anne Frank".
 She lends the book to Treasure, who begins to idolise Anne as well.
 Whilst running away from Terry, Treasure dropped her bag containing her Ventolin inhaler, so she has to manage without her inhaler during the time in hiding and this puts her asthma at risk.